named-data/ndn-cxx/docs/code-style.rst

           break;
         }

-    The explicit ``Fallthrough`` comment should be included whenever there is a case statement without a break statement.
+    The ``NDN_CXX_FALLTHROUGH;`` annotation must be included whenever there is a case without a break statement.
 Leaving the break out is a common error, and it must be made clear that it is intentional when it is not there.
+    Moreover, modern compilers will warn when a case that falls through is not explicitly annotated.

 1.11.
 A ``try-catch`` statement should have the following form: